How to Increase Baby Fetal Weight during Pregnancy?

 Created by Dr. Pooja Attrey(PT) Updated on Sep 14, 2017

 From the moment you conceive to the moment you deliver it is a miracle in itself.
 A woman is a true nurturer as she nurtures that tiny seed with her blood, flesh and most importantly her love.
 She lives for the baby as she makes choices like choosing her food to choosing her thoughts and every aspect of her health impacts the baby.
 A key parameter to assess a healthy pregnancy is measuring the fetal weight.
-After every ultrasound scan that you have, fetal weight is measured and recorded for references.
-And if you have been told that the fetal weight is less than what is ideal for your stage of pregnancy, here is what you should know.
+After every ultrasound scan that you have, fetal weight development is measured and recorded for references.
+And if you have been told that the fetal weight is less than what is supposed to be during 5th months of pregnancy or of 6 or in 7 months of pregnancy etc?, here is what you should know.

-In order to assess a pregnancy, highly complex formulas have been used to devise mere averages of ideal baby weights at different stages of pregnancy.
+In order to assess foetal weight while in pregnancy, highly complex formulas have been used to devise mere averages of ideal baby weights at different stages of pregnancy(i.e .
 Because all pregnancies are unique and all babies develop at different rates, do not worry if a number shows that your baby is big or small.
 The right person to help you in this regard is your gynaecologist, and unless he or she does not seem concerned, there should be no need to worry.

 How Is Baby Weight Measured In A Pregnancy Ultrasound?

 Foetal weight- up to first 8 weeks, foetus is not weighable because of its small size.
 After that it can be ideated from an ultrasound.
 Till about 20 weeks, babies are measured from head to the bottom as their legs are still curled.
 After that, babies are measured from head to toe.
 During the scan, radiologist will make few measurements of the foetus across the below parameters:

 - Biparietal diameter (BPD)- measurement if baby's head side to side